What is a Supply Chain

 Note: When you save this file, do not include the following symbols in the filename, otherwise you will receive an error when you process the file: ; / ? : @ = & " < > # % { } | \ ^ ~ [ ] `( )

-4. Open the template and enter party or location data.
-To learn which values can be entered in columns, click the “Input Values” tab at the bottom of the template.
-You can copy a value from the Input Values tab and paste it in the appropriate column.
+To learn which values can be entered in columns, click the Input Values tab at the bottom of the template.
+To save time, you can copy a value from the Input Values tab and paste it in the appropriate column.
+Here are some other tips to consider:

 GLN Blank in Import template

-Note: Did you already assign a GLN to this location or party (perhaps it was created in another system)?
-Enter that GLN in the GLN column.
+Perhaps the GLN was created in another system.
+You can enter that GLN in the GLN column.
 GS1 US Data Hub will verify that this GLN is not already saved in GS1 US Data Hub, and is constructed properly based on the GS1 Company Prefix you have entered.

-Validate a GLN Before You Import:
+You Can Validate the GLNs Before You Import:

-The Validate Only column enables you to check the data of a GLN BEFORE you import the GLN into GS1 US Data Hub.
-If you select “Y” in this column, all standard data validations are run against the GLN, and error messages will be displayed in the “Results” file.
-If there are no errors, you will need to return to the original file, leave the Validate Only column blank, or select "N", and submit the GLN again.
+If you select “Y” in this column, all standard data validations are run against the GLN, and error messages are displayed in the “Results” file.
+If there are no errors, you can return to the original file, leave the Validate Only column blank, or select "N", and submit the data.
+The GLN data will be imported into GS1 US Data Hub.

 View the Import Locations - Definitions article for definitions of each column.

-Import Locations as Approved box: Do you have the "Approval Process" enabled?
-Check this box to have locations imported as already “Approved,” so users with an “Approve” role will not need to approve each location individually.
+Import Locations as Approved box: Do you have the "Location Approval Process" enabled?
+Check this box on the Import screen to have locations imported as already “Approved."
+Otherwise, users with the “Approve” user permission would have to approve each of these imported locations individually.

-GS1 US Data Hub processes the data.
-An “Uploading” progress bar displays.
-Results are displayed at the bottom half of the screen.
 Click the Refresh Table button every minute or so to view the latest status.
 When the data is processed, “Complete” displays in the Status column.
 You can now view the records on the Managed Locations screen.

-First, filter the GLNs you want to update, then select “Export results for import” from the Export drop-down.
+First, filter the GLNs you want to update, then select Export results for import from the Export drop-down.

 View the Update Multiple Locations at Once article for more details.